-- Vintage services are replaced across multiple programs.
+Vintage services are replaced across multiple programs.
 The Company has categorized vintage services to forecast the quantities to be replaced by program.
+Within an EIRP project, vintage services are classified into two groups, In-Grid VSRs and Proactive In-Grid VSRs.

-In-Grid VSR's: Vintage services attached to a vintage main and located within an EIRP grid project. - Proactive In-Grid VSR's: Vintage services attached to a non-vintage main and located within an EIRP grid project - Proactive Out-of-Grid VSR's: Vintage services located outside of an EIRP grid.
+- In-Grid VSRs are vintage services attached to a vintage main. - Proactive In-Grid VSR's are vintage services attached to a non-vintage main.
+Proactive Out-of-Grid VSR's are vintage services located outside of an EIRP project.

 These services could be replaced by various programs including VSR, Civic, Leak, etc.

-Figure 42 below shows the forecasted yearly targets by category.
+Figure 38 below shows the forecasted yearly targets by category.

-Figure 42: New Remediation Plan by Category for Vintage Services
+Figure 38: Remediation Plan by Category for Vintage Services